 You can attach one of the configured service bundle shaper profiles to each service bundle.
 If no profile is attached to the service bundle, no egress shaping is performed on that service bundle.
-This section includes:

 - Configuring Service Bundle Shaper Profiles (CLI) - Attaching a Shaper Profile to a Service Bundle (CLI)